J&J Medical Connect

 9.00c

-Abbreviations: DLQI, Dermatology Life Quality Index; PASI, Psoriasis Area and Severity Index; PASI 75, ≥75% improvement from baseline in PASI score; PASI 90, ≥90% improvement from baseline in PASI score; PASI 100, 100% improvement from baseline in PASI score; PGA, Physician’s Global Assessment; SD, standard deviation.
+Abbreviations: DLQI, Dermatology Life Quality Index; PASI, Psoriasis Area and Severity Index; PASI 75, ≥75% improvement from baseline in PASI score; PASI 90, ≥90% improvement from baseline in PASI score; PASI 100, 100% improvement from baseline in PASI score; PBO, placebo; PGA, Physician’s Global Assessment; SD, standard deviation.

 aThe 5-mg, 50-mg, and 200-mg TREMFYA groups received doses at weeks 0 and 4 and every 12 weeks thereafter, and the 15-mg and 100-mg TREMFYA groups received doses every 8 weeks.

-bP<0.01 for the comparison with placebo.
+bP<0.01 for the comparison with PBO.

-cP<0.001 for the comparison with placebo.
+cP<0.001 for the comparison with PBO.

-dP<0.05 for the comparison with placebo.
+dP<0.05 for the comparison with PBO.

 eOn the DQLI, scores range from 0 to 30, with higher scores indicating a more negative effect on quality of life.